 June - Labor Day

-Sylmar’s free splash pad, adjacent to the recreation center and pool (free for kids, $2.50 for adults), lures kids on a hot day with tree-shaped sprinklers, a spraying whale, and a variety of fountains that drench and delight.
-Free.
+Sylmar’s free splash pad, adjacent to the recreation center and pool ($1 for kids or $10 for summer season pass, $3.50 for adults), lures kids on a hot day with tree-shaped sprinklers, a spraying whale, and a variety of fountains that drench and delight.

 North Hollywood Recreation Center – North Hollywood